Dretch/monomer-hagrid/README.md

 ## Contribution Guide
 - This is "free as in mattress" software!
-- You are welcome to open an issue with comments and feature requests, but you may not get a response.
+- You are welcome to open an issue with bug reports or feature requests, but you may not get a response.
 - Unsolicited pull requests will likely be ignored.

 ### To format the source code